There's no contest: the very best gumbo in New Orleans is...at the home of any given New Orleanian's Mama.

 It's worth the (steep) price of admission—not to mention the absurdly long line—and JazzFest is the only place to get it.
 You could make the two-hour drive out to the restaurant any time, but although it has great gumbos on its regular menu, this one is a festival-only special.

 The gumbo of the night is an ever-changing (but always astoundingly delicious) proposition here at Chef Donald Link's upscale Louisiana eatery in the Central Business District.
 It's always an elegant preparation of a timeless classic, regardless of that night's particular ingredients.

 In the wintertime, warm your bones with a velvety chicken and andouille gumbo.
 During Lent, be ready for hearty seafood varieties featuring plump Louisiana oysters and sweet gulf shrimp.
 A simple New Orleans rule of thumb: if Chef Link has anything to do with a gumbo, order it.

-Chef Leah Chase has been serving up gumbos aplenty at her world-renowned Tremé restaurant since the 1950s alongside other Creole and soul food favorites.
-She's one of the only chefs in town, though, who regularly cooks up gumbo z'herbes (from the French "gumbo aux herbes," "gumbo made with greens").
+Chef Leah Chase has been serving up gumbos—alongside other Creole and soul food favorites—at her world-renowned Tremé restaurant since the 1950s.
+She's one of the only chefs in town, though, who regularly cooks up gumbo z'herbes (from the French gumbo aux herbes, meaning gumbo made with greens).

-It's a popular meatless Lenten dish, but Miss Leah's version includes pork and she traditionally serves it on Holy Thursday, as her mother and grandmother did before her.
-She'll also include it on the menu now and again throughout the year, so if you happen upon the restaurant on a day that it's available, order it.
+It's a popular meatless Lenten dish, but Chef Chase's version includes pork, and she traditionally serves it on Holy Thursday, as her mother and grandmother did before her.
+She also includes it on the menu now and again throughout the year, so if you happen upon the restaurant on a day that it's available, order it.
 It's a rare and deeply traditional treat, and a delicious way to get your veggies.